mykelalvis/FT/Traveller/WORKING/Mongoose/Mongoose Traveller Core V2.md

 SENSORS
-Most sensors are designed to be plugged into a computer system, but can display the data directly to the user on built-in screens or by feeding it to the user’s suit display.
+Most sensors are designed to be plugged into a computer system, but can display the data directly to the user on built-in screens or by feeding it to the user's suit display.
 At TL 11 sensors become notably more discriminating because they can be hooked up to a system running Intellect/1 that can dynamically fi lter information based on pre-set parameters – not sounding the alarm if the motion sensor